 \begin{remark}[Random walk matrices] Suppose that $W$ is a random walk matrix as described in Remark \ref{remark:random_walk}.
 We may bound the maximum column sum as

 where $d_{max}$ is the maximum degree and $d_{min}$ is the minimum degree over all agents.
-Theorem \ref{thm:deviation} therefore provides meaningful results if $\mathrm{deg}(i)$ is large for all but a small fraction of agents and if $\cR = o(\log N)$. \end{remark}

-\begin{remark} Consider a sequence $\{\mathbf{Y}^N(t) \}_N$ of stochastic population processes where $\mathbf{Y}^N(t)$ has interaction matrix $W_N$.
-If $\theta(W_N) \to 0$ and the maximum column sum of the $W_N$'s are uniformly bounded by some fixed $\cR$ (this can be satisfied, for instance, in random walk matrices where most degrees are an increasing function of $N$ and the ratio of the maximum and minimum degree is at most $\cR$), then Theorem \ref{thm:deviation} recovers a concentration inequality of a similar form as Theorem \ref{thm:bw} for large $N$. \end{remark}
+Consequently, if we consider a sequence $\{\mathbf{Y}^N(t) \}_N$ of stochastic population processes where $\mathbf{Y}^N(t)$ has interaction matrix $W_N$, $\theta(W_N) \to 0$ and the maximum column sum of the $W_N$'s are uniformly bounded by some fixed $\cR$, then Theorem \ref{thm:deviation} recovers a concentration inequality of a similar form as Theorem \ref{thm:bw} for large $N$. \end{remark}

 \begin{remark} The condition $r_{max} : = \max_{i \in [N]} r_i < 1$ is made for convenience, and Theorem \ref{thm:deviation} can be readily extended to handle the case of general $r_{max}$.
 To see why, let $\mathbf{Y}'(t)$ be a version of the original process with interaction rate for agent $i$ given by $r_i' : = r_i / (2 r_{max})$ so that $r'_i \le 1/2 < 1$ for $\mathbf{Y}'(t)$.
 Following the same arguments of Remark \ref{remark:time_scaling}, $\mathbf{Y}(t) \stackrel{d}{=} \mathbf{Y}'(2 r_{max} t)$, hence concentration for $Y_{av}(t)$ can be obtained by applying Theorem \ref{thm:deviation} to $\mathbf{Y}'(t)$ and scaling the time horizon appropriately. \end{remark}